 - Eager to grow professionally and use new tools to bring a positive change to your nonprofit and the sector

-Two cohort groups will be selected to begin in the fall of 2021.
+Two cohort groups will be selected to begin in the summer of 2022.
 The cohort groups will be open to Executive Directors and senior staff members of nonprofit organizations both located in and primarily serving communities anywhere in Minnesota.

 - Tuesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Tuesdays) June 14th, July 19th, August 16th, September 20th, October 25th and November 15th